 Felice goes outside and yells at the crowd.
 She tells the kids that this protest is not helping anyone, and that the board members will not be responsive to any kind of threats.
-But no one really listens to her, and after about a minute they resume their chanting.
+But no one really listens to the uppity broad, and after about a minute they resume their chanting.

 Inside the hearing, Ephardt wants to call the police, while Ms Silverman, a far more sensible board member, recommends that they give Donna a slap on the wrist for her drunkenness and call it a day.
 Mrs. Teasley vouches for Donna and tells Ephardt what a good kid she is, and how she overcame a learning disability.
 Ephardt insists that the no drinking rule was passed by the board, so he refuses to cave in to the students' demands.
 He then snarls that if they don't cease their protest, any recommendations that have been made to colleges will be revoked, and parents will be called.

-The celebrating continues outside the building, and Steve suddenly blurts out, "I've got a great idea - let's all get drunk!”
-Hahaha!
-You go, Steve!
+The celebrating continues outside the building, and Steve suddenly blurts out, "I've got a great idea - let's all get drunk!"
+Bwahaha!
 Mrs. Teasley pretends to disapprove and says she's going to act like she didn't hear that.
 She then orders the students to return to school, where finals will proceed after lunch.
 Donna happily tells her that for once she's thrilled to be able to take her finals.

 The Peach Pit.
-That evening, Nat congratulates Donna in his usual annoyingly cheesy, folksy manner on winning the appeal.
-Brandon enters the diner carrying a large box and hands it to Donna.
-She opens it and finds a graduation gown and cap inside.
+That evening, Nat congratulates Donna in his usual cheesy, folksy manner on winning the appeal.
+Brandon enters the diner carrying a large box and hands it to Donna, and she opens it and finds a graduation gown and cap inside.
 She lets out a happy little, "Aww!" and thanks everyone for their support through her post-prom-drunkenness crisis.
 She then places the cap on her head, and the gang cheers.